 They might work, but I was not very happy with them.
 Let’s quickly check them:

-You can download an IP-TV-App such as Smart IP TV and search for m3u-playlists.
-There are several sites that offer such lists.
 I tried several lists and apps but none of them worked properly.
-You basically have to update suchs lists daily because the URLs change and the update is not automatically done.
+You basically have to update such lists daily because the URLs change and the update is not automatically done.
 If you use Smart IP TV, there is a one-time fee: 5.49 Euro.
 You might also run into some legal issues, so you should know what you are doing.

 Disclaimer: What I write in this blog is intended to help readers to get content they already have purchased the rights to access, but are for whatever reason unable to access either temporarily, or permanently.
 Arabic for Nerds does not support piracy and bears no responsibility for what you decide to do with the information provided in this blog post.
 Furthermore, please note that Arabic for Nerds in no way hosts, develops, or produces any of the software mentioned in this blog.
 I also do not support the use, distribution, or purchase of fully-loaded Kodi boxes or other pirate streaming devices.